huggingface/diffusers/examples/advanced_diffusion_training/README_flux.md

 When running `accelerate config`, if we specify torch compile mode to True there can be dramatic speedups.
 Note also that we use PEFT library as backend for LoRA training, make sure to have `peft>=0.6.0` installed in your environment.

-### Pivotal Tuning
+### Pivotal Tuning (and more)
 **Training with text encoder(s)**

-Alongside the UNet, LoRA fine-tuning of the text encoders is also supported.
+Alongside the Transformer, LoRA fine-tuning of the text encoders is also supported.
 In addition to the text encoder optimization available with `train_dreambooth_lora_flux_advanced.py`, in the advanced script **pivotal tuning** is also supported.
 [pivotal tuning](https://huggingface.co/blog/sdxl_lora_advanced_script#pivotal-tuning) combines Textual Inversion with regular diffusion fine-tuning - we insert new tokens into the text encoders of the model, instead of reusing existing ones.